DinoChiesa/Apigee-GCP-Logging-Example/Readme.md

 }
 ```

+What I have implemented in Apigee Edge policies is all of the control for what I described above.

 ## Required in Edge

-To support the management of tokens for use against Stackdriver, there are multiple artifacts required on the Apigee Edge side:
+To support the management of tokens for use against Stackdriver, there are
+multiple artifacts required on the Apigee Edge side:

  - encrypted KVM called "secrets1"
  - regular KVM called "settings1"